zaltac/NumMethodsWPseudoCodes/Chapter07/videos.md

 [Video 4.
 Multivariate Regression](https://www.youtube.com/watch?v=CXTDLgHHwgs) This video covers linear and exponential multivariate regression models.
 A numerical example, describing how to obtain a multivariate regression model and assess its goodness of fit, has been provided.

 [Video 5.
 Continuous Least Squares Approximation](https://www.youtube.com/watch?v=eGxh6KWnqU4) This video covers practical iimplementational aspects of the continious least squares approximation.
 An example problem is solved step-by-step.

+[Video 6.
+Over- and Under-Determined Systems of Linear Equations](https://www.youtube.com/watch?v=8WNpPwRQzQ4) This video covers the numerical overdetermined and underdetermined systems of linear equations using the least squares method.
+Two numerical examples, one for the over- and one for the under-determined systems, are presented explaining step-by-step solution.